exploot/exploot.github.io/_posts/Projects/2024-02-19-soc-project.md

 | SecurityIncident | 278 |
 | AzureNetworkAnalytics_CL | 726 |

-# Attack Maps Before Security Controls
+# Attack Maps After Security Controls

 *No queries were returned since there was no malicious activity in the 24 hour period after security controls were implemented.*